 The lowest grade is not fit for human consumption and is designated for other uses, like making soap.

 The top-of-the-line olive oil is called extra virgin olive oil.

 This means it’s cold-pressed so the temperature during processing does not exceed 86 degrees Fahrenheit.
 (33)

 It also must meet high standards of low acidity and excellent taste.

 If you’re looking for the most health benefits from your olive oil, extra virgin is definitely the place to start.

 But there’s quite a bit more to consider.

 Why Your Olive Oil May Not Be Genuine EVOO

 Investigative journalist Tom Mueller blew the lid off the fake olive oil industry in his book Extra Virginity: The Sublime and Scandalous World of Olive Oil.

-It’s an engrossing and explosive exposé with as many twists and turns as a mystery novel.
+It’s an engrossing exposé with as many twists and turns as a mystery novel.